techlahoma/board_meetings/2018/03_march.md

 ## Other Updates
 * 200 OK -- Luke
+* ...do we have any updates on the google grant?
 * Slack is closing IRC gateways; do we want to open another channel for non-Slack folks to gateway? -- Luke

 ## President's Report